-- 201. Intro to Insurance & Risk Management (3 sem. hrs.).
+201. Intro to Insurance & Risk Management 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Overview of risk management, the insurance industry, the mechanics of insurance, and the primary lines of insurance coverage available for individuals and businesses.
+(Fall)

-(Fall) - 301.
-Personal Lines and Life & Health Insurance (3 sem. hrs.).
+301. Personal Lines and Life & Health Insurance 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 In-depth study of personal lines of coverage, life and health insurances.
 Personal line topics covered include homeowner's programs, personal automotive policies, and umbrella/excess liability insurance.
 Insurance for life, health, long-term care, disability will also be covered.
 Final topics include planning for business continuation and succession, retirement, and personal needs.
-Coursework conforms to the Commercial Property Institute and Commercial Casualty Institute of the National Alliance for Insurance Education & Research.
-Completion of the class with a C- or better and a passing score on the final exam each provide credit toward the Chartered Insurance Counselor certification.
-Prerequisite: Declaration of any business concentration, and INS 201.
-(Fall) - 302.
-Risk Management & Insurance Planning (3 sem. hrs.).
+Successful completion of the class provides the foundation for the Chartered Insurance Counselor certification exam.
+Prerequisite: Declaration of any business concentration and INS 201.
+(Fall)

+302. Risk Management & Insurance Planning 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 In-depth coverage of personal risk management and insurance applications.
 Students will learn how to conduct an insurance needs analysis for clients and evaluate insurance contracts for life, disability, long-term care, and health insurance.
 Students will also explore insurance company selection.
 Other topics covered include property and casualty insurance, group life and health insurance plans, business uses of insurance, and annuities.
 Satisfactory completion of this class satisfies the Risk Management and Insurance Planning course requirements for the Certified Financial Planner® (CFP) designation.
 This course cannot be repeated with INS 301 and will not count towards CIC designation.
-(Fall and Spring) - 303.
-Commercial Casualty/Property/Insurance (3 sem. hrs.).
+(Fall and Spring)

+303. Commercial Casualty/Property/Insurance 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 In-depth study of commercial property and casualty insurance.
 Coverage of commercial property and general liability concepts and insurance, additional insured concepts and endorsements, equipment breakdown, time element coverage, business automobile coverages and endorsements, and workers' compensation and employer's liability.
-Coursework conforms to the Commercial Property Institute and Commercial Casualty Institute of the National Alliance for Insurance Education & Research.
-Completion of the class with a C- or better and a passing score on the final exam each provide credit toward the Chartered Insurance Counselor certification.
-Prerequisite: Declaration of any business concentration, and INS 201.
-(Spring) - 490.
-Risk Management Principles/Practice (3 sem. hrs.).
+Successful completion of the class provides the foundation for the Chartered Insurance Counselor certification exam.
+Prerequisite: Declaration of any business concentration and INS 201.
+(Fall)

+490. Risk Management Principles/Practice 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 In-depth study and application of risk management essentials for a commercial enterprise.
 Topics covered include risk management concepts, risk management and the commercial organization, enterprise risk management, risk identification methods, the role of the risk manager, building the risk management team, cost of risk, due diligence during organizational changes, executive risk, and reputation and brand management.
-Coursework conforms to the Risk Management Principles Institute and the Risk

-Management Practice Institute of the National Alliance for Insurance Education & Research.
-Completion of the class with a C or better and a passing score on the final exam each provide credit toward the Chartered Insurance Counselor and the Certified Risk Manager certifications.
-Prerequisites: INS 301 and INS 302.
-(Spring)
+Successful completion of the class provides the foundation for the Chartered Insurance Counselor certification exam.
+Prerequisite: Declaration of any business concentration and INS 201.
+(Fall)